 Decoding nonsense words

-Nonsense words are often assessed to look at decoding skills.
-Although some teachers disagree about the usefulness of assessing using nonsense words, the purpose of this format is to eliminate the impact of exposure and memorization so that the assessment is truly focused on decoding.
+Nonsense words assess decoding skills.
+Some disagree about the usefulness of assessing using nonsense words.
+However, this format aims to eliminate the impact of exposure and memorization so that the assessment is truly focused on decoding.

-Let's use the C-V-C word cat as an example.
-If I've been exposed to the word regularly, I may now know it by sight.
+Let’s use the C-V-C word cat as an example.
 Maybe I have a cat or my mom reads me The Cat in the Hat at bedtime.
+Therefore, I’ve memorized the word and easily read it when it comes up in a text.

-Regardless, I don't have to apply any decoding skills to read that word.
-If there are several of these familiar words on a decoding assessment, the data ends up skewed and shows background knowledge and experience rather than true decoding skills.
+Regardless, students don’t have to use decoding skills to read that word.
+The data is skewed and shows background knowledge and experience rather than true decoding skills if there are several familiar words on a decoding assessment.
 Hence, the benefit of nonsense words becomes more apparent.

 Other assessments